polinavishnev/Capstone/README.md

 <img width="679" alt="image" src="https://github.com/polinavishnev/SMAT-Goal-Telegram-Bot/assets/68515140/657206d7-5efb-4ff1-ad63-df23d4136a1b">

-The code for the classifier model can be found in `smat_classifier.py` file while the basic Telegram app is found in the `smart_goal_bot.py`.
+The code for the random forest classifier model can be found in `smat_classifier.py` file while the basic Telegram app is found in the `smart_goal_bot.py`.